nhrot-fc/v-route-client/src/shared/api/generated/docs/SimulationApi.md

 # **createSimulation**
 > SimulationDTO createSimulation(simulationCreateDTO)

-Creates a new simulation with the specified parameters
+Creates a new simulation with the specified parameters.
+For WEEKLY type, end date is automatically set to one week after start date.
+For INFINITE, no end date is used.

 ### Example